macder/medusa-fulfillment-shippo/README.md

 Service level fulfillment options from active carriers in Shippo account, available when admin is creating shipping options for regions, profiles, etc.

-Live shipping rates for carts at checkout, optimized with a first-fit-decreasing ([FFD](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing)) bin packing algorithm.
+Live shipping rates for carts at checkout, optimized with a 3D rotational first-fit-decreasing ([FFD](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing)) bin packing algorithm.

 Creates Shippo orders for new fulfillments.